-(i) Managing the delivery of nursing care through the on‑going supervision, teaching and evaluation of nursing personnel is the responsibility of the registered nurse as specified in the legal definition of the practice of nursing and includes, but is not limited to:
+(i) Managing the delivery of nursing care through the on‑going supervision, teaching, and evaluation of nursing personnel shall be the responsibility of the registered nurse, as specified in the legal definition of the practice of nursing, and includes:

 (1) continuous availability for direct participation in nursing care, onsite when necessary, as indicated by client's status and by the variables cited in Paragraph (a) of this Rule;

-(2) assessing capabilities of personnel in relation to client status and plan of nursing care;
+(2) assessing capabilities of personnel in relation to client status and the plan of nursing care;